 Get all of your current weather and traffic information relayed to you thanks to a Dual XGPS190 unit.
 This device is compatible with a variety of EFB apps running on Android, Apple, and Windows tablets.
 Two devices can connect to the XGPS190 at the same time, so both pilot and copilot can work simultaneously.
 The small size and easy portability allow you take your XGPS190 with you for ground-based activities like golfing and land navigation.
 One charge gets you five hours of use before you need to recharge.

-The Bose A20 aviation headset is the premium choice for pilots seeking the ultimate in comfort and clear communication.
+The Bose A30 aviation headset is the premium choice for pilots seeking the ultimate comfort and clear communication.
 Electric noise cancellation (ENC) keeps ambient cockpit noise from interfering with sound quality, as does the flex-boom noise canceling electret mic.
-Ultra-plush head pads and a headband with 1/3 less clamping force than industry standard team up to provide long-term wearability and comfort.
+It has a headband with 20% less clamping force than the A20 to provide long-term wearability and comfort.

 A quality flight computer makes the calculations involved with flight planning so much easier.
 The CX-3 is authorized for use on both FAA and Canadian knowledge exams.
 It supports calculator, clock, timer, and stopwatch functions with setting options for backlighting, scrolling speed, day and night themes, and time zones.
 Use your CX-3 to make weight and balance, climb and descent, time, speed, heading, distance, altitude, wind, and fuel calculations.
 While in dusk or night themes, the keypad buttons will light up and the screen will be dimmed for ease of use.
 The Favorite feature is another valuable tool, allowing you store your most recently used functions and to create and save an aircraft profile with your aircraft-specific numbers.